FAU-Inf2/FuzzPEG/README.md

   generated with *FuzzPEG* cannot be parsed with a parser for the input PEG.
 If the `--testPEG` option is set, *FuzzPEG* tries to parse the generated programs and prints an error message in case of a failure.
 This can be used to check if the PEG is "unambiguous".
-- `--printGG`: If this option is set, a Dot descirption for the input grammar's [grammar graph](#grammar-graphs-and-coverage) is written to stdout.
+- `--printGG`: If this option is set, a Dot description for the input grammar's [grammar graph](#grammar-graphs-and-coverage) is written to stdout.
 - `--printMinHeights`: If this option is set, *FuzzPEG* prints for each `Choice` in the input grammar the minimum height of a subtree rooted at this `Choice`.